T-boMonFils/xebia_mower_market/README.md

 This project is aimed at fulfilling the datascience exercice provided by Xebia

 ## Using the repository
-*To build the docker type from within the repository: docker build -t mower_market:dev:dev -f Dockerfile.dev .
+*To build the docker type from within the repository :

+'''
+docker build -t mower_market:dev:dev -f Dockerfile.dev .
+'''

+*Once built use to start the docker as in stance for Jyputer :

+'''
-*Once built use to start the docker as in stance for Jyputer: docker run -it -p 8889:8888 -p 5000:5000 -p 6006:6006 --rm -v //c/Users/thilegall/Desktop/Projets/Xebia/mower_market:/root mower_market:dev jupyter notebook --allow-root
+docker run -it -p 8889:8888 -p 5000:5000 -p 6006:6006 --rm -v //c/Users/thilegall/Desktop/Projets/Xebia/mower_market:/root mower_market:dev jupyter notebook --allow-root
+'''

-*Finally access you Jupyter notebook at (in any browser): localhost:8889
+*Finally access you Jupyter notebook at (in any browser) :

+'''
+localhost:8889
+'''

 ## Architecture

 #Filesystem |(dockerfilesystem)

+'''
 (/root)
     |-mower_mark
                |